 A crockpot (or perhaps you call it a slow cooker) is a super useful kitchen gadget to have around.
 I’ve gotten lots of use out of my crockpots over the years, primarily for making things like soups and chili.
 This week, however, I used my crockpot for something a bit more unusual - I made homemade crockpot yogurt.

-I’d seen this recipe around before but a recent tutorial on the Savvy Chic Savings Blog made me decide that is was a simple enough process that I could fit into my schedule.
+I’d seen this type of recipe floating around the internet and decided it was a simple enough process that I could fit into my schedule.
 My yogurt turned out a bit runny (not sure why) and is also is a bit more tangy than most of the fruity yogurts on the store shelves.
 I’m thinking it will be a great ingredient for smoothies and will be giving that a try this week too.

 HOMEMADE CROCKPOT YOGURT